lter/im-manual/site-personnel.md

 Usually, there are a few times a year when many people need to be added at once.
 Edits to LTER site personnel can now be made directly in [the LTERHub-ex-im google sheets document](https://docs.google.com/spreadsheets/d/1TSmzt-Cg2xIKlJ3uin8EoMclACThkPiWqwroG3JoPdQ/edit#gid=293749749).
 Lead site information managers for each site have read access to the file, but edit permissions will be granted on a sheet-by-sheet basis to only one individual per site.

 ### Overall workflow ###
--  The LTERHub-ex-im file updates automatically creates a backup and downloads current information in the LTERHub **on the 15th of each month**.
+-  The LTERHub-ex-im file automatically creates a backup and downloads current information from the LTERHub **on the 15th of each month**.
 Each site has its own tab in the spreadsheet.
 Before you plan to make edits, please identify one editor per site and request file edit access for them by logging into the LTERHub and [creating a case](https://lternetwork.force.com/lterhub/s/contactsupport).
 Your sheet will be refreshed at the same time edit access is granted.
 -  Using the instructions below, make edits to your site's personnel list.
 Where you do not have changes to make, simply leave the field blank or with the existing information.
 Try to concentrate the editing into a short period of time to avoid the issue of users logging in and making their own conflicting edits.
 -  While you are making edits, your case remains open in LTERHub.
 When edits are completed, update your case to notify the LTER Network Office.
 -  At this time, uploading back to LTERHub is not fully automated so that any unexpected behaviors can be quickly identified and corrected.
 When your upload has been completed, the spreadsheet will be refreshed and you will be notified, so you can easily confirm that the information is correct.